 The Palomar Community College District (PCCD) is committed to all provisions of Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, and Section 508 of the Rehabilitation Act of 1973.
-Students with verified disabilities who may require academic adjustments or auxiliary aids are strongly recommended to contact the Disability Resource Center (DRC) and complete orientation procedures well before classes begin to ensure timely provision of services.
+Students with verified disabilities who may require academic adjustments or auxiliary aids are advised to contact the Disability Resource Center (DRC).
+It is strongly recommended that students complete the intake process with a DRC Counselor well before classes begin to ensure timely provision of services.
 For further information regarding academic accommodation procedures, please contact DRC at 760-744-1150, ext.
-2375 or visit our website at www.palomar.edu/dsps.
+2375 or visit our website at www.palomar.edu/drc.
 Questions regarding academic accommodations may also be directed to the College ADA Officer at 760-744-1150, ext.
 2154.